Travelling with young children

 There is no change to the overall law about child seats being compulsory for children up to 12 years of age and up to a height of 135cm.

-Andre Bovington for the Road Safety Partnership said, ‘I think this is about continuing to encourage parents to use suitable child restraints throughout their child’s development right up until they’re big enough & old enough to use an adult seat belt; where they are taller than 135cm or older than 12yrs, which ever they reach first.
+Andre Bovington for the Road Safety Team said, ‘I think this is about continuing to encourage parents to use suitable child restraints throughout their child’s development right up until they’re big enough & old enough to use an adult seat belt; where they are taller than 135cm or older than 12yrs, which ever they reach first.
 So, ideally only the biggest & oldest child should be using a Booster Cushion.

 He also said, ‘Our advice is to keep the child in their existing car seat for as long as possible and move onto the next seat when the back of their head is above the top of their car seat.’